-We are seeking Shabbat Greeters!
-Shabbat greeters welcome people to Shabbat morning services.
-Greeters can choose the frequency with which they are scheduled and we can team you up with a regular greeter the first time you serve.
+We are seeking Shabbat greeters!
+Shabbat greeters welcome people to Shabbat and holiday services.
+Greeters can choose the frequency with which they are scheduled and can be teamed up with a regular greeter for training.
 If you are interested or would like more information, contact Oliver at email@example.com.

-Friday, March 29, 9am: Please join us for silence, chant, and meditation designed to help us prepare ourselves for Shabbat.
+Friday, May 24, 9am: Please join us for silence, chant, and meditation designed to help us prepare ourselves for Shabbat.
 No meditation experience necessary; all are welcome!

 SAVE THE DATE!

 Join Rabbi Rachel in welcoming Shabbat with prayer and song as Kabbalat Shabbat service returns to CBI!
 We'll be holding service on a Friday night near the end of the month all summer.
 Subsequent dates will include June 28, July 26, and August 23.
 For a peek into the service, click here!